by: Funding For Good

+“Thank You”.
+Two powerful words.
 If you are reading this, you are likely working in a fundraising capacity for a nonprofit organization.
 If that is the case, you understand how valuable each donor is.
+You may also know that a “Thank You” is a powerful fundraising tool.

-According to a study conducted by IMPACTS Research , the number one reason – by a wide margin – that donors didn’t give after the initial gift was that they were not thanked for that gift.
+According to a study conducted by IMPACTS Research , the number one reason – by a wide margin – that donors didn’t give after the initial gift was that they did not receive a ‘thank you’ for that gift.
 As development professionals, we have to concern ourselves with the sustainability of the organization, not just the short-term gains.
 In fundraising, sustainability is directly related to your ability to build relationships.
 We don’t simply want to thank these donors; we want to appreciate them.

 Imagine walking to your mailbox.
 You see the usual stack – ads, bills, credit card solicitations, and